 To further understand obesity and its relationship to GERD, the term Body Mass Index or BMI must be discussed.
 BMI is the most common measure of obesity and is calculated using a persons weight and height.
 A healthy BMI is considered between 20-25, BMI greater than 25 is considered overweight, greater than 30 is obese and greater than 40 is morbidly obese.

 Because of increased body mass, obese patients tend to experience a “squeeze phenomenon” that can force stomach juices upward through the lower esophageal sphincter (LES) into the esophagus.
 There may also be a yet clarified hormonal influence contributing to GERD in the obese person.

 Studies have shown that the frequency of reflux symptoms is directly related to BMI.
+In our article, How excess weight is destroying your LES and driving your GERD symptoms, we highlight the research that validates these claims.
 The higher the BMI, the more likely a person is to experience heartburn more than once a week:

 - 5-10% of people with a BMI less than 25 have heartburn more than once a week.

 - 20-25% with BMI greater than 30 have heartburn more than once a week.